gnprice/tsflower/README.md

 - Figure out more renaming and rewriting:

-  - A possible intermediate category between `MapResultType.FixedName` and `MapResultType.TypeReferenceMacro` is that some things could be defined as a single (generic) type alias in the Flow type system, but just don't happen to be defined in the Flow stdlib.
+  - A possible intermediate category between `'FixedName'` and `'TypeReferenceMacro'` is that some things could be defined as a single (generic) type alias in the Flow type system, but just don't happen to be defined in the Flow stdlib.
 For those, we may insert a definition at the top of the file.